alanwunsche/DocsGPT/README.md

 While OpenAI's ChatGPT is an extraordinary innovation, we can now also use OpenAI to query our own documents.

-This demo app illustrates how you can use OpenAI's GPT and [🦜🔗LangChain](https://langchain.com) to process and chat with your local PDF files.
+This is a very early demo app that uses OpenAI's GPT and [🦜🔗LangChain](https://langchain.com) to process and chat with your local PDF files.

 It comes preloaded with sample Amazon annual and shareholder reports in a ./files/ subfolder.
 You can start chatting with those or replace the files in the subfolder with your own PDFs

 Load it onto your laptop and start asking the PDFs questions.
 See the demo screenshots below.

 ## Screenshots